sachaservan/QuietOT/README.md

 For example, `make NUM_OTS=18` will generate $2^{18}$ OTs.
 Make sure to run `make clean` before recompiling.
 <br><br>
-<b>Warning:</b> trying to generate too many OTs (e.g., setting `NUM_OTS=25` will cause performance issues and may cause the benchmarks to stall or crash depending on how much memory you have on your hardware).
+<b>Note:</b> trying to generate too many OTs (e.g., setting `NUM_OTS=25` will cause performance issues and may cause the benchmarks to stall or crash depending on how much memory you have on your hardware).

 ### Running BIPSW with AVX512

-<b>Note:</b> requires AVX512 hardware support! (e.g., does not work on MacOS)
+<b>Note:</b> requires AVX512 hardware support! (e.g., does not work on M1 Mac)
 ```bash
 cd quiet-bipsw
 make AVX=1